STEFFEN LEMPP

 degree structures (esp. the c.e.
 Turing degrees, the d.c.e. and n-c.e.

-Turing degrees, the global enumeration degrees and the
+Turing degrees, the global enumeration degrees, the

 Σ02-enumeration